The entire book appears at this link with chapters added after appearing online:

 some of that-thar-book-learning.
 Large cardboard boxes filled

 “You are in luck today.
-We just received a new shipment, and
+We just received a new shipment

-they usually sell like hotcakes around here.
-You are the early
+They usually sell like hotcakes.
+You are the early bookworm, I see,

-out a few books that look interesting, mainly paperback versions
+books that look interesting, mainly paperback versions of Shakespeare plays.

 He takes the Tempest, Hamlet, Othello, and Merchant of